telekom-security/tpotce/README.md

 ## Logs
 * Check if your containers are running correctly: `dps`
+* Check locally available Docker images and their age: `dim`
 * Check if your system resources are not exhausted: `htop`, `docker stats`
 * Check if there is a port conflict:
 ```